wthoma22/checks-for-understanding/module-2/backend/week_two.md

 Now how would you find the owner of the team with an id of 4?

+  Team.joins(:owners).where(owner.id => 4)

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+  Students has_many teachers and teachers has_many students.
+  There would be a join table with student_id and teacher_id connected to id's on each table.

 6. Define foreign key, primary key, and schema.

+  Foreign key - Creates a relationship between two tables.
+  Primary key - Allows each row in a table to be uniquely identified.
+  Schema - Representation of a plan in a model form.

 7. Describe the relationship between a foreign key on one table and a primary key on another table.

+  Primary key would be a name row for example.
+  A foreign key would be a user_id connecting a user to an additional table.

 8. What are the parts of an HTTP response?

+  Post create
+  Get read
+  Put update
+  Patch update
+  Delete destroy

 ### Optional Questions